chrisjackson-pellicle/hybpiper-nf/README.md

 b) A directory of single-end reads.

-For the read files to be recognised by the script, they should be named according to the default convention:
+For the read files to be recognised by the pipeline, they should be named according to the default convention:

     *_R1.fastq
     *_R2.fastq